I went to a succulents gardening workshop the other day 🌱

 But here’s the best thing she said: You have to kill a lot of plants to become an expert.

-She arranges plants for a living, and she’s telling me it’s OK to kill them?!
+She arranges plants for a living and is telling me it’s OK to kill them?!

 There’s a lot of ground to cover for the bar exam.
 That’s why we’re doing what we’re doing: bar exam preparation.